Last Updated | June 12, 2023

 The HL7 ORM message serves to transmit information about an order.
 This message responds to events that involve changes to order such as new orders, cancellations, information updates, discontinuation, etc.

 ORU messages are transmitted in response to an order to provide clinical observations.
 ORU messages incorporate multiple observations, such as imaging study reports, clinical lab results, EKG pulmonary functions study results, or patient conditions.

 A patient’s medical history includes details such as the patient demographics, chief complaints, past health condition, complete medical and family history, list of allergens, medication lists, diagnosis, and physical examination.

 These messages facilitate the exchange of a patient’s diagnostic imaging results among the care team.
-These exchanges prove to be a bliss in telemedicine and remote monitoring to patients.
+These exchanges prove to be bliss in telemedicine and remote monitoring of patients.
 Not to mention, they reduce costs by preventing test redundancy.

 How Many States Have HL7 Health Information Exchanges

 State HIE programs help to boost connectivity and enable a seamless flow of patient-centric information to improve the quality and efficiency of care.
 The constant advancement of prerequisite governance, policies, technicalities, business operations, and financing mechanisms for each state, are necessary to meet this goal.
 The State Health Information Exchange program is built with the purpose to promote regional and state-level health information exchange and enhancing interoperability.
 Currently, all 56 states have stellar HL7 HIE programs in place, designed by a Custom medical software development agency.

 HL7 Health Information Exchanges in California